JohnAD/temp_toponaming_gannt_chart/indexedname.md

-# TopoNaming Phase 1 (step 1 of 4) - create IndexedName class
+# TopoNaming Phase 1 (card 1 of 4) - create IndexedName class

 > The toponaming algorithm would benefit from a type to easily store and manipulate the short reference names of the elements.